 Refractive Lens Exchange (RLE) and Implantable Collamer Lens (ICL) are LASIK alternatives, and similar to LASIK, these surgeries are elective procedures designed to reduce or eliminate dependency on glasses or contact lenses.
 These procedures treat your nearsightedness, farsightedness, or presbyopia.
 Depending on the treatment, your natural human lens may be removed and replaced with an artificial lens implant (IOL) or a supplemental lens implant (ICL) may be used to optimize your vision.
 This is similar to what occurs during cataract surgery — when the cloudy human lens is replaced with an artificial lens re-establishing the clear focusing power of the eye.

 In the past, patients required glasses for close-up vision after cataract and RLE surgery.
 Now, at Cavanaugh Eye Center, there’s a better solution.
-Premium intraocular implants (IOLs) improve vision for refractive and cataract surgery patients, but also treat presbyopia, essentially turning back the clock to give you the ability to see up close as well as at a distance without glasses.
+Our premium intraocular lens implants (IOLs) in Overland Park, KS, improve vision for refractive and cataract surgery patients but also treat presbyopia, essentially turning back the clock to give you the ability to see up close as well as at a distance without glasses.
 The elective upgrade to a Premium Presbyopia-correcting IOL is not covered by medical insurance or Medicare and will be the patient’s financial responsibility.

 Technological advancements offer us wonderful choices of IOLs, but the variety of options can sometimes be confusing and overwhelming.
 However, there is no need to worry when you come to Cavanaugh Eye Center.
 From standard to premium IOLs, Dr. Cavanaugh will recommend the best lens implant for you based on exam findings, discussion during the exam, and your completed vision questionnaire.